Operation Ichi-Go: Hunan

 Xue retreated south to Hengyang.
 The city was defended by 18,000 troops.
 USAF Fourteenth Air Force, commanded by Chennault, provided limited support; it was also tasked with protecting USAF XX Bomber Command's bases and supporting the Allied Burma offensive.
 The defenses included concrete fortifications, and was well provisioned with artillery, anti-tank guns, and supplies.
 Two large reserve groups were placed to threaten the Japanese flanks.
 Chiang assigned General Fang Xianjue, whom he trusted, to command the city, A relief force from Guangdong was organized.
 On 25 June, the Japanese captured a major nearby US air base.
 Afterwards, the Japanese 68th and 116th Division attacked Hengyang from the west and south.
 The flooded paddy fields and canals to the west made the use of tanks difficult.
 To the south were hills.
 The attack was halted with heavy casualties on both sides.
 The Japanese paused to reinforce their air forces and resupply.
 On 11 July, after five days of heavy fighting, the Chinese fell back to another line.
 The Japanese paused again to bring up reinforcements of one division and several brigades.
 The Japanese sought to destroy Chinese reserves to reduce the defenders' morale.
 Air attack destroyed much of the city.
 By the end of July, there was a food shortage in Hengyang.
 Chiang did not resupply the city.
 Stilwell - who controlled Lend-Lease in the Chinese theater - refused Chennault's request to divert 1,000 tons of supplies to Hengyang; according to the United States Army's official history, Stilwell believed that Chinese politics would prevent the supplies from being used against the Japanese.
-Five Japanese divisions resumed the attack on 3 August, broke through the northern wall 7 August, and captured the city by the morning of 8 August.
+Five Japanese divisions resumed the attack on 3 August, broke through the northern wall on 7 August, and captured the city by the morning of 8 August.

+Theodore White observed that the Chinese Army tasked with relieving Hengyang did not take advantage of their numerical superiority to launch one concentrated assault on the Japanese Army.
+Instead, under the direct command of the Nationalist government which managed the exact actions of the relief force, the Chinese Army attacked in piecemeal assaults and reinforcements were only used to replace losses.